Can Jesus be fully man and fully God?

 Scripture says that Jesus was:

 - The Word of Life (1John 1:1-2).
 This is the incarnate Word of Life, through which all things came into being (John 1:3) He is the Word of God – again in incarnate form.
+This Word of life not only caused all things to be, but also upholds / maintains all things existence (Heb.
+1: 3).

 - He is God.
 This is a difficult one to understand based on many people’s understanding through poor doctrine.
 However, He is God in the flesh – the express image of the omnipresent God.
 (Heb.
 1:3 KJV) (Col. 1:15)